Cheriton - Bursting with History

 playing for the Gentlemen of England team in 1886.

-high regards from C. I. Thornton, who invited William to play for Lord Londesborough’s
+Held in high regard by C. I. Thornton, who invited William to play for Lord Londesborough’s

 XI team, playing against the Australian team.